adobe/helix-importer-ui/importer-guidelines.md

   - `params`: some params given by the importer.
 Only param so far is the `originalURL` which is the url of the page being imported (url is the one to the proxy)
 - `generateDocumentPath: ({ document, url, html, params }) => {}`: return a path that describes the document being transformed - allows you to define / filter the page name and the folder structure in which the document should be stored (default is the current url pathname with the trailing slash and the `.html`).
 Params are the same than above.

-This is simpler version of the implementation.
-You can achieve the same by implementing the `transform` method as describe below.
+This is a simpler version of the implementation.
+You can achieve the same by implementing the `transform` method as described below.

 #### one input / multiple outputs